 At EI Design, we have a deep expertise on the tool and you can reach out to us to see what more can be achieved through customisation.
 If you have any specific queries, do contact me.

-Want more insights on how you can use Adobe Captivate 2017 to enhance the impact of your corporate training?
-Schedule a call with our Solutions Architecting Team.
+If you want insights on how you can use Adobe Captivate 2017 to enrich the impact of your corporate training or have any specific requirement or query, schedule a call with our learning consultants or you can write to me directly at firstname.lastname@example.org.

 How Can You Measure The Learning Effectiveness Of eLearning Courses And Create A Positive ROI